ReHoss/rehoss.github.io/_pages/machine_learning_scientist_guide.md

 ## 🔬 Research
 ### Approach
 - **During investigations, <span style="color:red;">reduce</span> as much <span style="color:red;">uncertainty</span> as possible to extract clear signals**.

+- **Read papers entirely** this makes you feel you are doing proper research, meticulous and thorough.
+It also helps you to better understand the research methodology (experiments, metrics, etc.).
+Moreover, choose landmark papers in your field to avoid loosing yourself in the vast amount of literature.

 - **Read paper reviews**.
 This is useful to understand what the community expects from a good paper.
 This highlights weaknesses of contributions that can be addressed in future/new works.
+[OpenReview](https://openreview.net/) is a great platform to access reviews of papers from major ML conferences.

 - **Pay attention to [HARKing](https://en.wikipedia.org/wiki/HARKing)** (Hypothesizing After the Results are Known).
 This is a common pitfall in research that can lead to misleading conclusions.
 (It happened to me!)
 A nice [paper](https://arxiv.org/abs/1904.07633) on the topic in Deep Learning.

-- **Read papers entirely** this makes you feel you are doing proper research, meticulous and thorough.

 - **Know reviewers instructions** and criteria for conferences/journals you are submitting to.
 This helps you understand what is expected from your work.
 ICML reviewer guidelines [here](https://icml.cc/Conferences/2025/ReviewerInstructions).